dbousfie/paragraph-marker/README.md

 # Paragraph Marker Bot

-A grading assistant bot for self-evaluating student paragraphs using a structured rubric defined in `syllabus.txt`.
+A grading assistant bot for self-evaluating student paragraphs using a structured rubric defined in `syllabus.md`.

 This version is optimized for use in political science and related disciplines where grading criteria are detailed and paragraph-specific.